Pteratato/Oasis/Oasis_CH03.md

 “You could pass as a merchant from Mhashtra,” Hahn responded.
 “The old IDs don’t have pictures.”

-“And what’re you gonna pass as – my slave?”
+“And what’re you gonna pass as?
+My slave?”

 Hahn crossed his arms, unconsciously drawing himself up to his full height.
 “Never was good at the role,” he answered, then smirked.
 “But I’ll do what it takes.”